DontFretBrett/towersofhanoi-3d/readme.md

 npm start
 ```

-This will use Parcel to bundle the application and serve it locally.
+This will use Vite to bundle the application and serve it locally.

 ### Building for Production